Stevertus/docs/basics/README.md

 ⇒ execute store success entity @s Invisisble byte 1 run say hello
 ```
-### Queables
+### RestActions

-Queables behave like normal Methods when used in the Widget tree.
+RestActions behave like normal Methods/Widgets when used in the Widget tree.
 With it you can for Example use:

 |method | function |
 |--|--|